newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Collect Required Documents

-As part of the license application, you'll be required to provide several documents.
-One of these is proof of residency to show that you reside in the state.
-You'll also be required to provide a document proving your identity, such as a state I.D., passport, military ID, or driver's license.
+As part of the license application, you must provide several documents.
+One of these is proof of residency to show you reside in the state.
+You'll also be required to provide a document proving your identity, such as a state I.D., passport, military I.D., or driver's license.
 Finally, you'll be expected to apply with a witness.
 Witnesses must be at least 18 years old.

 Obtain and complete the application form.
 Both parties must fill out application forms and provide the following information: